gabriellelittle1/MGJ/README.md

   9. Much Cooler lessons with multimodal learning - podcast creation + youtube finding +

+Instructions for Google API:
-Instructions for setting up parent page for Notion API:
+- Remember that we require permission to use the Youtube API Instructions for setting up parent page for Notion API:

 1. Create Integration with Notion: https://www.notion.so/profile/integrations